-Yes I know all these songs so well and will also be singing a few Westlife songs which I obviously know inside out.
-It’s going to be very informal and fun and laid-back so I’m not stressed I just can’t wait to see all those people up close and personal.
+Yes, I know all these songs so well and will also be singing a few Westlife songs which I obviously know inside out.
+It’s going to be very informal and fun and laid-back so I’m not stressed, I just can’t wait to see all those people up close and personal.

-What can people expect from your tour?
+What can audiences expect from this tour?

 It’s going to be a sing song, it’s not a big gig with thousands of lights and smoke machines and fireworks… it’s going to be my voice and a piano.
 It would be my ideal environment to see one of my favourite artists in where I could really see them up close and hear their voice really clearly.
 That’s what inspired me to do it.

 This is an independently released album on my own label and is only available online.
-You can however order a physical CD online that will get sent out to you with the personally signed Christmas card!
+You can, however, order a physical CD online that will get sent out to you with the personally signed Christmas card!

-How does it feel knowing your fans are still there after your two year break?
+How does it feel knowing your fans are still there after your two-year break?

 I will always be so grateful for the Westlife fans that have stuck with me on my solo journey and also to the new people who have joined the party too!
 I love the fans more than anything, they are why I do what I do.

-I think the fans are there to see Mariah so I will have to make sure to try and charm them… thankfully they are there to hear Christmas songs though which will hopefully help!
+I think the fans are there to see Mariah so I will have to make sure to try and charm them… thankfully they are there to hear Christmas songs though, which will hopefully help!